machinebooks/airevtool/README.md

 - The application is not intended to generate weaponized exploit payloads.
 - Always review AI output manually before acting on it.

-## Publishing to GitHub

-Recommended repository contents:

-- source code
-- this README
-- `LICENSE`
-- screenshots embedded from GitHub-hosted image URLs
-- a short contribution guide if you want outside collaborators to help

-Recommended repository policy:

-- publish source only
-- do not commit packaged installers or release artifacts
-- let contributors build locally from source
-- keep external dependencies such as x64dbg outside the repository itself

 ## Acknowledgements

 AIrevtool builds on top of the x64dbg ecosystem.